Srujanpolepally7/CUSTOMER-PERSONALITY-ANALYSIS/README.md

 -Examine the dataset.

-1.First of 5 rows.
+1. First of 5 rows.

-2.Number of rows and columns.
+2. Number of rows and columns.

-3.Column name.
+3. Column name.

-4.Basic Statistic on continous features.
+4. Basic Statistic on continous features.

-5.Finding the missing values and its treatment.
+5. Finding the missing values and its treatment.

-6.Dropping the unwanted features to reduce dimensionality and model complexity.
+6. Dropping the unwanted features to reduce dimensionality and model complexity.

-7.Replacing the values.
+7. Replacing the values.

-8.Rearranging the order of the features.
+8. Rearranging the order of the features.

--Univariate Analysis on Discrete or continous Features.
+- Univariate Analysis on Discrete or continous Features.

--Bi-variate Analysis on Discrete or continous Features.
+- Bi-variate Analysis on Discrete or continous Features.

--Feature & Target correlation.
+- Feature & Target correlation.

--Scaling the dataset.
+- Scaling the dataset.

--Finding the number of clusters.
+- Finding the number of clusters.

--Used K means cluster to visualize the clusters.
+- Used K means cluster to visualize the clusters.

 # Overall Summary :-
 .
 97.58% of the customers are "Post graduated".